gbonfant/gbonfant.github.io/source/_posts/2014-08-10-improving-angularjs-performance-ngrepeat.markdown

 ## Enter track by clause

-Introduced in Angular 1.2, ``track by`` allows us to specify an identity key, preventing ngRepeat from injecting ``$$hashkey``.
+Introduced in Angular 1.2, ``track by`` allows us to specify an identity key, preventing ngRepeat from injecting ``$$hashKey``.
 Most importantly the directive will **not** recreate DOM nodes for which their underlying associated objects have not changed.
 This also keeps any unnecessary linking or compiling phases from being executed.

 I have created a [fiddle](http://jsfiddle.net/gbonfant/Mrn66/6/) to showcase this behaviour.
 In this scenario we simply create a collection with 300 objects and rebuild it every time we click a button.